 In 2016, a researcher in the Cryptography, Security, and Privacy (CrySP) lab at the University of Waterloo analyzed the Wire Security and Privacy white papers in a fairly detailed post that the team at Wire responded to.
 The post cites several concerns about the implementation of the Wire protocol at the time.
 It includes responses from Wire, and updates showing that the company had resolved most of the concerns raised in the original post.

 I like that Wire put the effort into responding to this post and making changes to their system to resolve the issues cited by the researcher.
 It makes me more confident in the strength of their technology.

 Note: The original 2016 analysis and the 2018 update were based on the opinions of one of the researchers at the lab.
 The analysis includes a prominent disclaimer that the opinions expressed in the post do not necessarily reflect the opinions of other CrySP researchers or the university.
 Apparently the lawyers run amok in Canada too.

 For purposes of this review, I used the Wire desktop apps for Windows and Linux (an AppImage).
 I also worked with the browser interface and the Android app.
 All the versions are very similar, with minor differences depending on the platform.
 For example, the Android app included phone-specific issues, such as the ability to upload photos from your phone.

+From the main pricing page, you can see the free version of Wire that is available for download.
 Click the green Download Now button, and you end up at the Download page where you can download the version that is right for you.

 From here, installing Wire is just like installing any other app for a particular operating system.
 You’ll need to create a username and password.
 You’ll also need to supply either a phone number or an email address.
 Using your phone number to create an account is not ideal from a privacy perspective.
 One way to boost your privacy is to use a throw-away email address, and delete it once you’ve replied to the Confirmation email Wire sends you.